ahmetdursun/SATSolver/README.md

 problem12     | 0.12          | 0.69          | 0.81           | 200                | 1200                  | 6

 As shown in table, it seems that number of variables affects the solving time if the ratio of clauses to variables remains same.
 It seems that if the number of clauses remains same, the time it takes to solve each problem decrease as the number of variables increases.
 The time it takes to solve problem 8 is about half the time it takes to solve problem 6.
-But actually this is not true, hardness of 3-Sat is depicted in the following figure (SAT-Solving: From Davis Putnam to Zchaff and Beyond):
+But actually this inference is not true, hardness of 3-Sat is depicted in the following figure (SAT-Solving: From Davis Putnam to Zchaff and Beyond):

 ![Hardness of 3-Sat](hardness-3sat.png)